Zhang Gaoli 张高丽

 Career: Politburo Standing Committee Member.
 Until November 2012 Party head, Tianjin (one of the four municipalities governed directly by central government, so has the same status as a Provincial Chief).
 An economist, obviously capable, but no real information available.

-Prospects: Promoted to the Politburo Standing Committee, China’s paramount authority, in 2012 and named 1st (Executive) Vice Premier of the State Council in 2013, a position he will be expected to hold until March 2018.
+Prospects: Promoted to the Politburo Standing Committee in 2012 – likely to retire in 2017.
+Named 1st (Executive) Vice Premier of the State Council in 2013, a position he will be expected to hold until March 2018.

 Relevance to Tibet: One of China’s most senior leaders.

 Zhang Gaoli joined the Communist Party in 1973.
 He spent at least 15 years in the oil industry, simultaneously holding party positions within his company, before being appointed to a position in Guangdong Province in 1985.
 He then rose rapidly, becoming vice governor of Guangdong Province in 1988, and holding that position until being appointed Party Secretary of Shenzhen in 1997 – where, according to Cheng Li, Zhang turned the city into a showcase for Jiang Zemin’s new phase of China’s development, known as the “three represents.”
 Through his work in Shenzhen, Zhang is associated with pro-market economic policies.

 In 2001, he was appointed governor of Shandong Province, then Party Secretary from 2002– 2007).
 Zhang was first elected to the Central Committee as an alternate member at the 15th Party Congress in 1997.

 Zhang became Party Secretary of Tianjin in 2007 and was replaced by Politburo Member Sun Chunlan (one of China’s most senior women) in November 2012.